A classification of Mengerian $4$-uniform hypergraphs derived from graphs: Introduction

 So far, there exist two well-known classifications of Mengerian $2$-uniform hypergraphs and $3$-uniform hypergraphs derived from graphs as follows:

-\begin{itemize} \item[(i)] (\cite[Theorem 5.9]{SVV}) Let $G$ be a graph and $I$ its edge ideal.
-Then $G$ is bipartite if and only if $I$ is normally torsion-free. \item[(ii)] (\cite[Theorem 3.9]{AB}) Let $G$ be a connected graph and $t \geq 2$ be an integer, and let $J=I_3(G)$ be the cubic path ideal of $G$.
+\begin{itemize} \item[(i)] (\cite[Theorem 5.9]{SVV}) Let $G$ be a simple undirected graph and $I$ its edge ideal.
+Then $G$ is bipartite if and only if $I$ is normally torsion-free. \item[(ii)] (\cite[Theorem 3.9]{AB}) Let $G$ be a connected simple undirected graph and $t \geq 2$ be an integer, and let $J=I_3(G)$ be the cubic path ideal of $G$.
 Then, $J^{(n)} = J^n$ for all $n \geq 1$ if and only if $G$ is a path graph $P_t$ or $G$ is the cycle $C_{3k}$ when $k = 1, 2, 3$. \end{itemize}

+In addition, according to \cite[Proposition 3.2]{NQ}, the $t$-path ideals of path graphs are normally torsion-free for all $t\geq 0$.

-The main aim of this work is to provide a classification of all Mengerian $4$-uniform hypergraphs derived from graphs as we will give is the following theorem:
+The main aim of this work is to provide a classification of all Mengerian $4$-uniform hypergraphs derived from graphs as we will give in the following theorem:

 \textbf{Theorem \ref{Main-Result}.} If $G=(V, E)$ is a connected graph, then $\mathcal{H}_3(G)$ is Mengerian if and only if $|V|=4$, or $G=C_8$, or $G$ is a path with double stars, or a star with an additional edge between two of its leaves.